-C. Proposals of Good Practices, Challenges, Suggestions.
+C. Proposals of Areas of Good Performance, Good Practices, Challenges, Suggestions.

-Contracting Parties reviewing a National Report are invited to provide proposals for Good Practices, Challenges and Suggestions for consideration in the Country Group discussions.
+Contracting Parties reviewing a National Report are invited to provide proposals for Areas of Good Performance, Good Practices, Challenges and Suggestions for consideration in the Country Group discussions.

-Definitions for Challenges, Suggestions and Good Practices are as follows:
+Definitions for Challenges, Suggestions, Areas of Good Performance and Good Practices are as follows: